YSSF8/Xorio-Library/README.md

 xorio.position('tag name, .class, or #id').movement().arrows(); // Makes the selected element moves with the arrow keys xorio.position('tag name, .class, or #id').movement().wasd(); // Makes the selected element moves with the WASD keys xorio.position('tag name, .class, or #id').movement().both(); // Makes the selected element moves with the arrow/WASD keys

+// This class gives you a cool focus effects new xorio.FocusEffx('tag name, .class, or #id').shadow(range, 'color', ms); // Smooth shadow effect new xorio.FocusEffx('tag name, .class, or #id').changeBackgroundColor('color', ms); // changes the background color
 ```